This Day In Music: September 15

 September 15, 1983 ~ William Correa, commonly known as jazz percussionist Willie Bobo passed away ~ Played with Mongo Santamaria, George Shearing, Cal Tjader, Carlos Santana, Nat Adderley, Dorothy Ashby, Bob Brookmeyer, Eddie Lockjaw Davis, Miles Davis, Victor Feldman, José Feliciano, Benny Golson, Dexter Gordon, Grant Green, Chico Hamilton, Slide Hampton, Herbie Hancock, Eddie Harris, Bobby Hutcherson, Herbie Mann, Les McCann, Gary McFarland, Buddy Miles, Wes Montgomery, Oliver Nelson, Dave Pike, Tito Puente, Ike Quebec, Terry Reid, Dannie Richmond, Charlie Rouse, AK Salim, Doc Severinsen, Sonny Stitt, Gábor Szabó, Clark Terry, and with Don Wilkersen ~ Correa was born in 1934

-September 15, 1981 ~ Charles Bullock, commonly known as jazz, dance band singer Chick Bullock, passed away ~ Bullock rarely performed live because of a disfigurement due to an eye disease.
-Mostly active during the late 1920s and 1930s Bullock sang with artists such as Duke Ellington, Luis Russell, Cab Calloway, Bunny Berigan, Bill Coleman, Jack Teagarden, Tommy Dorsey, Joe Venuti, Eddie Lang, and others ~ Bullock was born in 1898
+September 15, 1981 ~ Charles Bullock, commonly known as jazz, dance band singer Chick Bullock, passed away ~ A popular session vocalist during the late-1920s and 1930s, Bullock has sung on some 500 sides working with the likes of Duke Ellington, Luis Russell, Cab Calloway, Bunny Berigan, Bill Coleman, Jack Teagarden, Tommy Dorsey, Joe Venuti, and Eddie Lang.
+Bullock rarely performed live because of a disfigurement due to an eye disease.
+In the early-1940s the recording ban, a union strike over royalty payments, effectively ended Bullock's recording career.
+Bullock would retire from music altogether two years later, and has spent the remainder of his life working in real estate ~ Bullock was born in 1898

 September 15, 1980 ~ Sertanejo singer Fernando Fakri de Assis born in São Paulo, Brazil ~ Known as the “Soracaba” in Fernando & Soracaba, a duo he formed with Fernando Zorzanello Bonifácio.
 Active since the mid-2000s the duo enjoys popularity in their native Brazil and is known for songs such as Paga Pau, Madri, Férias Em Salvador, É Tenso, , and Bobeia Pra Ver